 Spend a full day in Koshi Tappu Wildlife Reserve; stay overnight in a bungalow.

 Take a flight back to Kathmandu.
 Spend the rest of the day in Kathmandu

-After breakfast your tour guide will take to you Swayambhunath (Monkey Temple) from where you will have a 360-degree view of Kathmandu Valley along with the mountains.
+After breakfast, your tour guide will take you Swayambhunath (Monkey Temple) from where you will have a 360-degree view of Kathmandu Valley along with the mountains.
 From there you will travel to Khokana, an old Newar village preserving much of its legacy.
 Visit a few other places and later, drive back drive back to Hotel just before dinner.

 Our Representative will Drop you at Tribhuvan international airport at your Comfortable time